Alex Koslov: New Japan Pro Wrestling (2012–2015)

-Return to New Japan Pro Wrestling (2020-present)
+Return to NJPW (2020-present)

 After a 5-year hiatus, Koslov made his return to New Japan Pro Wrestling on August 7, 2020, as a color commentator on New Japan Cup USA alongside Kevin Kelly.
 Koslov would then become a regular commentator for New Japan Pro Wrestling alongside Kelley on the NJPW weekly series NJPW Strong.

-On October 28, 2022, on New Japan Pro Wrestling Rumble On 44th Street He came back to wrestle one more time with fellow tag team partner Rocky Romero in a briefly reunion of the Forever Hooligans in a losing effort against The DKC and Kevin Knight, ending a 7-Year absence from a ring of professional wrestling.
+On October 28, 2022, on New Japan Pro Wrestling Rumble on 44th Street Koslov came out of retirement for one night only to wrestle one more time with fellow tag team partner Rocky Romero in a brief reunion of the Forever Hooligans in a losing effort against The DKC and Kevin Knight.

 Personal life

-Sherman is actually living in California, and currently owns a YouTube channel "The Alex Koslov Show" where he posts prank videos and his best moments as a professional wrestler.
+Sherman resides in California.
+He runs a YouTube channel "The Alex Koslov Show" where he posts prank videos and his best moments as a professional wrestler.

 He is very private about his personal life, but it's known that he has a brother and he is very close with his mother.

 Sherman is close friends with some professional wrestlers such as Shinsuke Nakamura, Kazuchika Okada, Konnan, Rocky Romero, The Young Bucks, and many others.

-Sherman is fluent in Russian, English, Spanish and Moldovan.
+Sherman is fluent in Russian, English, Spanish and Romanian.

-Legacy

-Sherman is named as "The Best and most successful Pro Wrestler billed from Russia" and he is considered a pioneer of making the sport popular in Russian Federation, his versatile style of Skill and High-Flying movements make him a complete and unique wrestler and it's considered as one of the best and most prodigious foreigner-pro wrestlers that has ever wrestled in México.